ATOMNFT/ESP32-Wi-Fi-Penetration-Tool/README.md

 <br>

 ## Simple Flash Method & Usage:
-1. Use the <a href=https://atomnft.github.io/ESP32-Wi-Fi-Penetration-Tool/flash0.html>ESP32 Wi-Fi Penetration Tool Flasher</a> in google chrome to flash the project onto ESP32 (DevKit or module)
+1. Use the <a href=https://atomnft.github.io/ESP32-Wi-Fi-Penetration-Tool/flash0.html>ESP32 Wi-Fi Penetration Flasher Tool</a> in google chrome to flash the project onto ESP32 (DevKit or module)
 2. Once the flash is complete, unplug the ESP32 for 30 seconds.
 Plug the usb back in to power up ESP32.
 3. Management AP will display in your cell phone or pc/mac list of available wifi networks within 30 seconds of powering on the ESP32.
 4. Connect to this AP\